-"Either write things worth reading or do things worth the writing."
+"Either write things worth reading or

 Benjamin Franklin